sanket135/tribaltest/README.md

 # tribaltest

-Please note : Url link required to be changed as per server settings for pagination to work.
+Please note : Url link required to be changed as per server settings for pagination to work. (index.php)